EthanRosenthal/website-source/content/blog/sandmat/index.md

 <img style='width: 640px; padding: 10px'  src='images/sandmat/alidoro_menu.jpg' />

 Naively, you may think you can pick a sandwich that looks close to what you want and then customize it.
 Perhaps you would like the Romeo but with some fresh mozzarella?
 Well then perhaps you would be wrong because _customization is not allowed_.
-Did I mention that Alidoro definitely has similar vibes to the [Soup Nazi](https://youtu.be/euLQOQNVzgY)?
+Did I mention that there are some [Soup Nazi](https://youtu.be/euLQOQNVzgY) vibes to this place?
 You can only order what's on the menu, and it took the global pandemic to finally break their will to remain cash only.

 Some people like to explore new items on a menu, while I always exploit the one that I've been happy with.
 Case in point: I get the Fellini on Foccacia every time.
 Still, I remember what it was like to be a newcomer and encounter that impenetrable menu.